tc39/proposal-temporal/docs/instant.md

 ### instant.**epochMilliseconds** : number

-The value of this property is an integer number of milliseconds between the Unix epoch (midnight UTC on January 1, 1970) and `instant`.
+The value of this property is an integer number of milliseconds from the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) of January 1, 1970 at 00:00 UTC until `instant`, ignoring leap seconds.
 This number will be negative if `instant` is before 1970.
 The number of milliseconds is truncated towards the beginning of time.